-The Physical Sciences Division (PSD) has a rich history of advancing and defining new fields of discovery in the physical sciences and mathematics, and this tradition of innovation continues today.
+The Physical Sciences Division (PSD) has a rich history of advancing and defining new fields of discovery in the physical and mathematical sciences, and this tradition of innovation continues today.
 Our inquiry and impact spans from the edge of the observable universe to human-computer interaction, from biophysical materials science to the geologic record of seawater composition, from gravitational waves to geometric flows, and beyond.

-To be preeminent for scientific inquiry and impact; to expand, deepen, and redefine fields in the physical and mathematical sciences.
+To be preeminent in expanding, deepening, and redefining fields in the physical and mathematical sciences.

 To discover and apply fundamental laws of nature and reason, foster an inclusive and creative intellectual environment, and shape the next generation of physical scientists and mathematicians.

 - create a culture of respect, inclusion, and wellness